-For the past twenty-five years, my primary focus has been on the evocative power of color.
+For the past thirty years, my primary focus has been on the evocative power of color.
 As a painter with instinctual leanings toward Minimalism, the monochrome has served me well as a format for color exploration.
-Though my approach has changed dramatically over the years, there has been a consistent fixation on the objectness of a painting.
+Though my approach has changed dramatically over the years, my fixation on the objectness of a painting has remained steadfast.
 Early iterations included thick, textured paint applications on wood panels, followed by pristine rolled acrylic surfaces on plywood.
 In the late nineties, I began altering and carving the substrate itself in an attempt to further activate the color experience.
 Gradually I abandoned the square and rectangular format altogether and in the process, emancipated the support from its geometric constraints.
 This allowed for a more physical embrace of color's expressive potential and in turn, forced a radical change in materials.

-The forms that I have been creating for the past fifteen years are hand-carved from dense polyurethane blocks and then spray-coated with roughly twenty coats of automotive primer, custom-mixed color, and clear acrylic urethane.
+The forms that I have been creating for the past fifteen years are hand-carved from dense polyurethane blocks (HDU) and then spray-coated with roughly twenty layers of automotive primer, custom-mixed color, and clear acrylic urethane.
 They are typically wall mounted and in some cases, grouped in constellations.
-In recent years, the dimensions of my work have gradually increased but the results remain on a human scale.
+In recent years, the dimensions of my work have gradually increased but the resulting forms remain on a human scale.
 All of the work is executed in my studio and done without the aid of design software or industrial cutting machines.

 I make no apologies for embracing the ideal of natural beauty and, like many artists, don’t consider myself to be aligned with any particular movement.
 If I can create a unique and evocative object – one that offers a self-charging visual energy source – then I am content.
 Throughout my entire career, I have searched for new ideas with a restless and at times, impatient spirit – loath to repeat myself, and always anxious to explore new territory.